Updated: Jul 1

 You can make your own easily by crushing clean, dry eggshells into powder with a mortar and pestle.

-These powders can be used in numerous ways: in magick bags, as a sprinkling powder, to lightly coat freshly oiled magick candles, added to incenses or oils, mixed with honey, in a magical bath, as a floor sweep or addition to mop water, It can be added to water to draw magick symbols with your finger on windows or outside homes (to prevent malicious sports from entering).
+These powders can be used in numerous ways: in magick bags, as a sprinkling powder, to lightly coat freshly oiled magick candles, added to incenses or oils, mixed with honey, in a magical bath, as a floor sweep or addition to mop water, It can be added to water to draw magick symbols with your finger on windows or outside homes (to prevent malicious spirits from entering).

 There is some confusion found regarding the word Cascarilla.
 The word cascarilla means “husk” or “covering” and often refers to common eggshell.
 In some cases it refers to a specific type of Caribbean plant, Croton eluteria, that is used in some specific types of folk practices.
 In other traditions it refers to eggshell specific to eggs from a black hen.
 Make sure you have the right ingredient for your working.